BarbWire-1/js-particles-factory/readme.md

   * draw: Whether to draw particles.<br>
   * collision: Whether to detect collisions.<br>
   * opacity: Opacity of particles.<br>
+  * imageSrc: The url to an image to use as shape

 * ### Lines
   * connectDistance: Distance within which lines are drawn between particles.<br>